-1 (5) a payment made by an employer to an individual or the estate of a former 2 employee after the calendar year in which the employee died; 3 Comment 4 5 There is no state that imposes either an income tax or an unemployment insurance tax that does not have either a provision similar to this provision or has no provision that would subject such 6 7 premiums to income tax or have implications under their unemployment insurance regime.
-8 9 In general only income from sick pay or wage continuation plans maintained by the employer but not mandated by a state's workers' compensation law are included in an employee's income 10 wage base for purposes of either income tax withholding or unemployment insurance benefit 11 12 determination or tax assessment.
-Amounts paid due to an employee's death but are considered income in respect of a decedent (as defined at Internal Revenue Code Section 691) are not excluded 13 14 and this act does not intend to change that treatment.
-15 16 17 SECTION 6.
-DEPENDENT CARE AND RETIREMENT PAYMENTS.
-For purposes 18 of this act, the following items shall be excluded from wages.
-19 (a) a payment made for or the value of benefits provided which affords an employee 20 dependent care assistance pursuant to a qualifying dependent care program if, at the time of the 21 payment for or provision of the benefit, it is reasonable to believe the payment or benefit is 22 excludable from the employee's federal gross income under Section 129 of the Internal Revenue 23 Code; 24 (b) a payment made to, or on behalf of, an employee or the employee's beneficiary from or 25 to a pension, profit sharing or similar retirement plan described in Section 3306(b)(5)(A) through 26 (F) of the Internal Revenue Code; 27 Comment 28 29 This provision excludes the value of benefits provided by an employer to an employee under an employer provided dependent care plan providing non-discriminatory access to dependent care 30 for young children who are dependents and dependent adults who are unable to care for themselves 31 due to physical or mental incapacity.
-It is intended that these individuals be the same as those 1 2 defined as "qualifying individuals" at Internal Revenue Code Section 21(b)(1).
-It is further intended 3 that the State statutory provisions will require a written, non-discriminatory plan similar to that under 4 and meeting the requirements of Internal Revenue Code Section 129.
-Inclusion of this provision 5 will require many states to adopt dependent care provisions not currently extant.
-Currently, 42 states have concurring statutes for income tax withholding and 1 state has no provision (9 states have no 6 income tax).
-On the unemployment insurance side of the ledger, however, only 15 states' statutes 7 8 conform to these requirements, and 35 states have no provisions dealing with this issue.
-Two states, 9 Alabama and Michigan provide that payments made directly to the care giver or care facility are not wages to the recipient employee while benefits provided through a wage reduction plan are 10 considered wages to the recipient employee (presumably because of some degree of constructive 11 12 receipt).
-13
+(1) a payment made for, or the value of benefits that provide employee dependent care assistance pursuant to a qualifying dependent care program if, at the time of the payment for or provision of the benefit, it is reasonable to believe the payment or benefit is excludable from the employee's federal gross income under Section 129 of the Internal Revenue Code; and (2) a payment made to, or on behalf of, an employee or the employee's beneficiary from or to a pension, profit sharing or similar retirement plan described in Section 3306(b)(5)(A) through (F) of the Internal Revenue Code.

+This provision excludes the value of benefits provided by an employer to an employee under an employer provided dependent care plan providing non-discriminatory access to dependent care for young children who are dependents and dependent adults who are unable to care for themselves due to physical or mental incapacity.
+It is intended that these individuals be the same as those defined as "qualifying individuals" at Internal Revenue Code Section 21(b)(1).
+It is further intended that the State statutory provisions will require a written, non-discriminatory plan similar to that under and meeting the requirements of Internal Revenue Code Section 129.
+Inclusion of this provision will require many states to adopt dependent care provisions not currently extant.
+Currently, 42 states have concurring statutes for income tax withholding and 1 state has no provision (9 states have no income tax).
+On the unemployment insurance side of the ledger, however, only 15 states' statutes conform to these requirements, and 35 states have no provisions dealing with this issue.
+Two states, Alabama and Michigan provide that payments made directly to the care giver or care facility are not wages to the recipient employee while benefits provided through a wage reduction plan are considered wages to the recipient employee (presumably because of some degree of constructive receipt).